Stony Brook Seawolves men's basketball: Jeff Boals takes over (2016–2019)

-On March 20, 2016, three days after the Seawolves' loss to Kentucky in the NCAA Tournament, it was announced that head coach Steve Pikiell would leave the school to accept the job as the new head coach for Rutgers.
-He finished at Stony Brook with an eleven-year record of 192–157.
-On April 8, the school announced they had hired Jeff Boals as new head coach.
-Boals joined Stony Brook after seven years as an assistant coach for the Ohio State Buckeyes men's basketball team under the tutelage of Thad Matta.

-With the top three scorers from the previous year graduating and the new coaching regime, the Seawolves were picked to finish seventh out of nine teams in the America East Conference in the 2016–17 preseason polls.
-The Seawolves concluded their season finishing in surprising 2nd place with a 17–12 record (12–4 America East).
-After beating Binghamton 70–60 in the quarterfinals of the America East tournament, Stony Brook was upset at home by third-seeded Albany, 63–56.
+On April 8, 2016, Stony Brook hired Ohio State assistant Jeff Boals to succeed Pikiell.
+Picked to finish seventh in the conference preseason poll, Stony Brook finished in second place despite losing its top four scorers from the prior year.
+Stony Brook beat Binghamton 70–60 in the America East quarterfinals but was upset at home by three-seed Albany in the semifinals, 63–56.

-The 2017–18 season saw a disappointing fifth-place finish in the America East after going 7–9 in conference play.
-The Seawolves upset the Pikiell-led Rutgers in a 75–73 overtime victory on December 22.
-The team beat Albany 69–60 in the America East tournament quarterfinals but eventually lost to top-seeded Vermont 70–51 in the semifinals.
+In the 2017–18 season, Stony Brook had a losing record in conference play for the first time since 2007–08.
+On December 22, 2017, Stony Brook upset Pikiell and Rutgers 75–73 in overtime on the road.
+Stony Brook beat Albany 69–60 in the America East quarterfinals before losing to top-seeded Vermont 70–51 in the semifinals.
 Freshman forward Elijah Olaniyi was named America East Rookie of the Year.

-Stony Brook began the 2018–19 season with a historic comeback at George Washington, winning 77–74 in overtime after trailing 22–0 to start the game.
-Three days later, they beat South Carolina 83–81 for their first ever victory against an SEC team.
-The Seawolves ended non-conference play with a 12–3 record; the twelve wins were a school record as a Division I program, and they led the nation with seven true road wins.
-The Seawolves earned the No. 2 seed in the America East Playoffs after going 12–4 in conference, including leading the nation with thirteen road wins.
-They were upset by seventh-seeded Binghamton 78–72 in the quarterfinals, Stony Brook's first quarterfinal loss in a decade.
+Stony Brook began the 2018–19 season by beating George Washington 77–74 in overtime after trailing 22–0, the largest scoreless comeback in college since 1977.
+Three days later, Stony Brook beat South Carolina 83–81 for the program's first victory against an SEC team.
+Stony Brook ended the regular season with a 24–7 record, leading the nation with 13 road wins and earning the No. 2 seed in the America East Playoffs.
+The Seawolves were upset by Binghamton 78–72 in the quarterfinals, Stony Brook's first quarterfinal loss in a decade.
 Sophomore center Jeff Otchere was named America East Defensive Player of the Year, and sophomore guard/forward Andrew Garcia won America East Sixth Man of the Year.

-On March 17, 2019, Boals resigned from his position to accept the head coaching job for the Ohio Bobcats.
-In three seasons with the Seawolves, Boals led the team to a 55–41 record, including a 33–17 record in America East play.
-Assistant coach Geno Ford was named Stony Brook's interim head coach during the 2019 College Basketball Invitational, where the Seawolves blew a 25-point first-half lead against South Florida, ultimately losing 82–79 in overtime.
+On March 17, 2019, Boals resigned to accept the head coaching job for the Ohio Bobcats, his alma mater, going 55–41 overall and 33–17 in the America East in three seasons.
+Geno Ford was promoted from assistant to interim head coach for the 2019 College Basketball Invitational, where the Seawolves blew a 25-point first-half lead against South Florida, ultimately losing 82–79 in overtime.